kaliberjs/build/library/README.md

 The configuration-files can be used to configure kaliber/build features.
 The following features are configurable:
 - `kaliber-serve` with custom middleware
-- `kaliber-build` and `kaliber-watch` with custom renderers
-- custom public path
+- `kaliber-build` and `kaliber-watch` with custom renderers and custom public path

 ### `kaliber-serve` with custom middleware